Creating and Running a Phalcon Project

 /Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app/app/config/routes.php

-:php<?php use Phalcon\Mvc\Router; $router = new Router(false); // Define default route, mapping '/' to IndexController’s indexAction $router->add( '/', [ 'controller' => 'index', 'action' => 'index', ] ); // ...
-Add other routes as needed ... $router->handle($_SERVER['REQUEST_URI']); return $router;
+:php<?php use Phalcon\Mvc\Router; $router = new Router(false); // Define default route: map '/' to IndexController's indexAction $router->add( '/', [ 'controller' => 'index', 'action' => 'index', ] ); // ...
+Add more route rules as needed ... $router->handle($_SERVER['REQUEST_URI']); return $router;

 1